 β-Alanine

 β-Alanine is a naturally occurring beta amino acid, formed in vivo by the degradation of dihydrouracil and carnosine.
-It is a component of pantothenicacid and the rate-limiting amino acid in the biosynthesis of the histidinyl antioxidant dipeptides carnosine and anserine.
+It is a component of pantothenic acid and the rate-limiting amino acid in the biosynthesis of the histidinyl antioxidant dipeptides carnosine and anserine.
 It is a non-specific endogenous agonist at the inhibitory glycine receptor and more selective than taurine.
 It is the rate-limiting precursor of carnosine, as a result supplementation with β-alanine increases the concentration of carnosine in muscles.
 It has been used as a ligand for the orphan MAS-related receptor.
 It is also applied in culture media used for certain strains of yeast to test for β-alanine auxotrophy.
 It also distinguishes between GABA transporters.
 Nutritional supplement in health care products.
-Uses: Ingredient of health care products.
+Uses: Β-alanine is a non-essential amino acid that is critical for the creation of new drugs. it is an essential component in many pharmacological research and application fields due to its distinct qualities and possible therapeutic advantages. the synthesis of carnosine, a dipeptide made of β-alanine and histidine, is one of the primary functions of β-alanine in drug discovery. carnosine has been rese.
 Synonyms: 2-Carboxyethylamine; 3-Aminopropanoic Acid; 3-Aminopropionic Acid; Abufene; NSC 7603; β-Aminopropanoic Acid; β-Aminopropionic Acid; ω-Aminopropionic Acid.
-Grades: 98%.
+Grade: 98%.
 CAS No. 107-95-9.
-Molecular formula: C3H7NO2.
-Mole weight: 89.09.
+Mole

 Calcium D-(+)-pantothenate